SarahPavlak/Project_Two/README.md

 4. In your terminal, type "heroku create my-app-name" and change my-app-name to your desired application's name
 5. In your terminal, type "heroku git:remote -a my-app-name" and change my-app-name to your desired application's name
 6. Configure your email and api key email; in your terminal type "heroku config:set MY_SECRET_MESSAGE="abc123" -a my-app-name" and adjust the MY_SECRET_MESSAGE and "abc123" to match the env file *Env file part post due
-6. In your terminal, type "git push heroku master"
+6. In your terminal, type "git push heroku master" *Post due after: Note: if it doesnt run, you may to go into heroku deploy and connect your git repository under the github section
 7. Optional: in your terminal, you can type "heroku run "python email_compiled.py" -a your_app_name" to see if it is properly working.
 8. Log into heroku from your web browser.
 Navigate to the "Resources" tab  your application's Heroku dashboard, search for an add-on called "Heroku Scheduler" and provision the server with a free plan.
 9. "Navigate to the "Heroku Scheduler" resource from the "Resources" tab, then click to "Add a new Job".
 When adding the job, choose to execute the "app/send_email.py" script at a scheduled interval (e.g. every 10 minutes), and finally click to "Save" the job."